PostHog/posthog.com/contents/tutorials/frontend-vs-backend-group-analytics.md

 ---
-title: The guide to frontend vs backend group analytics implementations
+title: Understanding group analytics: frontend vs backend implementations
 sidebar: Docs
 showTitle: true
 author: ['ian-vanagas']
 date: 2022-11-09
 featuredImage: ../images/tutorials/banners/frontend-vs-backend-group-analytics.png
-topics: ["configuration"]
+topics: ["configuration","group-analytics"]
 ---

 Group analytics is a powerful feature for understanding how groups such as organizations, customers, and companies use your product as a unit.
 It provides a new level of analysis between individual users and all your users.